cmu-llab/meloni-2021-reimplementation/README.md

 # install dependencies
 pip install -r requirements.txt

+# log into wandb if you would like to use wandb to track the model's performance as it trains
+wandb login
+# or disable wandb if you would not like to use it
+wandb disabled

-# generate pickle files from the dataset
+# generate pickle files from the dataset - we used 12345 as our seed
+# use the same seed as us if you would like to use the same train/test split
-python preprocessing.py --dataset chinese_wikihan2022.tsv
+python preprocessing.py --dataset chinese_wikihan2022.tsv --seed 12345

 # run the model
 python main.py --batch_size=1 --beta1=0.9 --beta2=0.999 --dataset=chinese_wikihan2022 --dropout=0.2769919925175171 --embedding_size=489 --epochs=80 --eps=1e-08 --feedforward_dim=431 --lr=0.00012204821435543166 --model_size=28 --network=gru --num_layers=1